valderman/haste-compiler/README.md

 module in the bundled `haste-lib` library.
 See `doc/js-externals.txt` for more information about that.
-This library also contains all sorts of functionality for DOM manipulation, event handling, cooperative multitasking, canvas graphics, native JS string manipulation, etc.
+This library also contains all sorts of functionality for DOM manipulation, event handling, preemptive multitasking, canvas graphics, native JS string manipulation, etc.

 For more information on how Haste works, see